6 Steps You Must Take BEFORE Implementing a Large-Scale Project with a Vendor

 - Gather the team.

 Put the right team in place.
-Consider which parts of your organization are affected by this implementation.
+Consider which parts of your organisation are affected by this implementation.
 Get them involved.
 Or, at least, get their insights to assess how their team is affected now — and how that could change after implementation.
 Ask specifically about both best- and worst-case scenarios.

 - Find a project champion.